UK pension and tax tool

 £125,140+

 45% income tax + 2% NI = 47% combined. £1 sacrificed costs ~53p.
-Still very attractive.
+This can still be tax-efficient, subject to access and allowance limits.

 The often-missed employer NI saving